AlynxZhou/reframe/README.md

 If you set other username than `reframe` while building, the group name should be changed accordingly.

 This is implemented by putting a desktop file to XDG autostart dir to start `reframe-session` with your session and handle your clipboard. `reframe-session` talks with `reframe-server` via sockets in directory `/run/reframe-session`, if you are not using systemd, or you changed the directory via `reframe-server`'s argument, don't forget to modify the XDG autostart file to change argument for `reframe-session`

+You have to restart `reframe-session` once you update it, because the binary is changed.
+This could be done via log out and log in again.

 # Comparison with Other Linux Remote Desktop